54 Notable alumni of

 -

-Rebecca Belmore RCA is a Canadian interdisciplinary Anishinaabekwe artist who is notable for politically conscious and socially aware performance and installation work.
+Rebecca Belmore RCA DFA is an interdisciplinary Anishinaabekwe artist from Canada who is notable for politically conscious and socially aware performance and installation work.
 She is Ojibwe and a member of Obishikokaang (Lac Seul First Nation).
 Belmore currently lives in Toronto, Ontario.

 -